 Willingham Story Slam @ MUSE Winston-Salem: “The Mamas and the Papas”

-The Willingham Theater Advisory Council continues their commitment to storytelling in all of its forms by presenting the Willingham Story Slam – showcasing community members performing a live recollection and reflection from their own life experience – a true story.
+The Willingham Theater Advisory Council (of the Yadkin Arts Council) continues their commitment to storytelling in all of its forms by presenting the Willingham Story Slam – showcasing community members performing a live recollection and reflection from their own life experience – a true story.

 Tell a story or just listen!

 Stories are probably as old as language.
 Come participate in one of the most fundamental and enduring human experiences – live storytelling!